TedHusted/awake/awake.md

 Julie shakes her head.
 “No allergies.”

-The Nurse Practitioner holds back Julie’s hair.
+The nurse practitioner holds back Julie’s hair.
 There is a swab on the tray, which Darlene uses to prepare the injection area.
 “We need to wait 35 seconds.
 Don’t touch the area or move your head.”
 The swabbed area turns red as the antiseptic is applied, and then it begins to clear.

-Darlene checks her watch, and a few seconds later, says “OK, let’s do this thing,” and picks up the syringe from the tray.
+Darlene checks her watch.
+A few seconds later, she says “OK, let’s do this thing,” and picks up the syringe from the tray.

 The plastic syringe was short and stout, with two sturdy rounded handles on the stem.
 The business end was slightly larger than a typical instrument.
 Darlene removes a cap, exposing the tip, which is cross-cut at a slant.
 She warns, “There will be a pinch.”
 She gently presses the syringe into Julie’s neck, and then pulls back on the handles smoothly, to release the chip.